TotalGriffLock/pyCECpi/README.md

 # Software required
 pyCEC from https://github.com/konikvranik/pyCEC
 my updated pycec.service systemd service file from this repo
-pystats.py and pystats.service from this repo
+pystats.py and pystats.service from this repo - pystats.py is based on the Adafruit script provided with the oled screen, available at https://learn.adafruit.com/adafruit-pioled-128x32-mini-oled-for-raspberry-pi/usage

 # Steps
 Assembly is a little fiddly but it makes for what I think is a very slick form factor